 Form 5754, made under penalty of perjury, stating their identity and the identity of any others entitled to the prize.

-The location must file
+The location must file with the IRS a

 The location must use

 Form 1096 to transmit Form W-2G to the IRS.